Health-Informatics-UoN/rcc-monitor/app/frontend-webapp/lib/auth/readme.md

 // Map the path and its required policy that needs to be authenticated. export const pathAuthMapping: PathAuthorizationMapping = {
   "/reports": AuthorizationPolicies.CanViewReports,
-  // You can identify dynamic paths as well:
+  // You can map dynamic paths as well:
   "/reports:id": AuthorizationPolicies.CanViewReports
 };
 ```